Billy Ray Brown

+Early life

-Brown was born, raised, and makes his home in Missouri City, Texas.
+Brown was born, raised, and still lives in Missouri City, Texas.
 His father, Charlie Brown, played football for the Houston Cougars football and professionally in the CFL and AFL.

+Amateur career

-Billy Ray attended the University of Houston and was a member of the Cougar golf team.
+Brown attended the University of Houston and was a member of the Cougar golf team.
 He won the 1982 NCAA Division I Championship as a freshman.
 He was also a member of the 1984 and 1985 national championship teams, and was an All-American all four years.

+Professional career

 Brown won three PGA Tour events in a career cut short by an injury and subsequent surgeries to his wrist.
 His best finish in a major championship was T-3 at the 1990 U.S. Open, one stroke out of the playoff.
-He had 17 top-10 finishes in 315 PGA Tour events.
+He had seventeen top-10 finishes in 315 PGA Tour events.

 After his playing days ended, Brown moved into the media to serve as an on-course reporter for ABC Sports from 1999 until 2006.
 In 2007, Brown joined the Golf Channel as an on-course reporter for their PGA Tour and Champions Tour coverage.